-If you’re a foreign national working in Slovakia you are required to have some form of residence permit, thus a visit to the Oddelenie cudzineckej polície, officially translated as the ‘Aliens Police Department’ (or more colloquially, the ‘Foreign police’), is a mandatory experience.
-This residence card also allows you to obtain a European Health Insurance Card (EHIC), and makes it easier to open some bank accounts (for example, mBank).
+If you’re a foreign national working in Slovakia you are required to have some form of residence permit.
+This means a visit to the Oddelenie cudzineckej polície, officially translated as the ‘Aliens Police Department’, or colloquially as the ‘Foreign police’, is a mandatory experience.
+The residence card allows you to obtain a European Health Insurance Card (EHIC) and makes it easier to open some bank accounts (for example, mBank).

-As an EU citizen, working in any EU country should be a simple process, yet this is just feels like another opportunity for the Slovak state to continue their unnecessary and relentless quest for bureaucracy, waste precious time for everyone involved, and test the limits of your patience.
+As an EU citizen, working in any EU country should be a simple process.
+However this process feels like another opportunity for the Slovak state to continue their unnecessary and relentless quest for bureaucracy, waste precious time for everyone involved, and test the limits of your patience.

 The following information is based on my experience in June 2016, and hope it will be of use to someone coming to work in Bratislava.

 Address: Hrobákova 44, Petržalka